Premises Liability

 Reach out to us to schedule today!

-When an injury occurs on another person’s or company’s property, the owner of the property may be subject to premises liability and may be responsible for the injury that occurred.
-Injuries that could fall under premises liability law include slip & fall injuries at places such as Portland restaurants or Beaverton grocery stores, or even injuries that occur at amusement or water parks.
-We’ve compiled a list of the most commonly asked questions we receive as a Portland premises liability lawyer:
+When an injury occurs on another person’s or company’s property, the property owner may be subject to a premises liability claim, and may be responsible for the injury that occurred.
+Injuries that fall under premises liability law include slip and fall injuries at places such as restaurants or grocery stores, or even amusement or water parks.
+Our law firm compiled a list of the most commonly asked questions we receive as an Oregon premises liability lawyer:

-At their core, slip and fall claims are essentially negligence claims.
+At their core, premises liability claims are essentially negligence claims.
 Any time you visit someone else’s property, there’s an assumption that the property is safe.
 The level of responsibility a property owner has to their guests varies on the kind of guest and kind of property the guest is visiting.
-For example, a business has a larger responsibility to ensure a safe environment for their guests than a trespasser can expect while trespassing on private property.
+For example, a business owner has a larger responsibility to ensure a safe environment for their guests than a trespasser can expect while trespassing on private property.

 Possibly!
 Jurors must determine what’s called comparative fault.
 In order to collect in a settlement, you must not be found more than 50% at fault for your accident.
-Even if you were wearing clothing that contributed to your slip and fall, as long as there were additional outside factors (spills not cleaned up in a timely manner at a grocery store, or snow not shoveled completely on a slippery sidewalk), you still have a chance at collecting on a claim.
-A Beaverton slip and fall lawyer can help you determine fault.
+Even if you were wearing clothing that contributed to your slip or fall, as long as there were additional outside factors (spills not cleaned up in a timely manner at a grocery store, or snow not shoveled completely on a slippery sidewalk), you still have a chance at collecting on a claim.
+An Oregon slip and fall accident lawyer can help you determine fault.

 Like we recommend with other kinds of personal injury accidents, worry about your medical treatment first.
 Once that’s taken care of, you can concentrate on gathering information if you’re well enough.
 If you sustain an injury at a business, attempt to contact the manager of the location and take down their contact information.
 Jot down witness’ contact information as well.
-If you have an opportunity to take pictures of the area in question, that can be very helpful as well.
+If you have an opportunity to take pictures of the area in question, that can also be very helpful.

-Similar to other negligence claims, you generally have 2 years from the time of the accident to file.
+Similar to other negligence claims, you generally have 2 years from the time of the accident to file a premises liability case.

-6. Can I still bring a claim if the home where I was injured is owned by a family member?
+6. Can I Still Bring a Claim if the Home I Was Injured in is Owned by a Family Member?

 Legally?
 Yes, absolutely.
 Keep in mind how you will appear to a jury, though, if you are taking a family member to court for damages.
-A Beaverton premises liability lawyer can help you navigate a family-related slip and fall or premise problem case.
+A premises liability lawyer in Oregon can help you navigate a family-related slip and fall or premise liability case.

 There are a wide variety of injuries that could potentially fall under premises liability.
 However, there are factors that must be considered regardless of the injury: